 Everyone knows the rules of the road for the most part.
 But not everyone follows them all the time.
 There are many reasons for this, but unfortunately those reasons do not matter if you are involved in an accident.
 Particularly an accident resulting in an injury as serious as a herniated disc.

-S. Burke Law has helped Atlanta’s citizens prove fault and breaches in duty of care for two decades.
+S. Burke Law has helped Atlanta’s residents prove fault and breaches in duty of care for two decades.
 If the other party breached their duty in one of the following ways, we believe we can help you too.

 - Driving under the influence